-Captain James Cook had sailed past in the Endeavour in 1770, making no attempt to enter.
-Port Stephens was first entered in 1791 by the Salamander, a sailing ship from the Third Fleet which had previously served as a whaler in Greenland.
-Thereafter, as ocean traffic continued to grow as an expansion of population away from Sydney and an increase in trade meant more ships on the water and more shipwrecks, False Bay became a problem, tempting ships heading for Port Stephens.
+After that ocean traffic continued to grow due to the expansion of population away from Sydney.
+An increase in trade meant more ships on the water and more shipwrecks, False Bay became a problem, tempting ships heading for Port Stephens.

-An amazing photograph taken in the 1890s shows the three light keeping families of the day: the Priest, Glover and Lambourne families.
+A fantastic photograph taken in the 1890s shows the three light-keeping families of the day: the Priest, Glover and Lambourne families.

-Completed in 1865, the residence for the Point Stephens Lighthouse was a first in architectural design at the time, housing three lighthouse keeping families under the one roof.
-The structure was magnificent with sandstone blocks, transported from the Hawkesbury, forming the sturdy walls along with cedar beams, a slate roof and hand-made copper nails.
+Completed in 1865, the residence for the Point Stephens Lighthouse was a first in architectural design at the time, housing three lighthouse-keeping families under one roof.
+The structure was magnificent with sandstone blocks, transported from the Hawkesbury region, forming the sturdy walls along with cedar beams, a slate roof and hand-made copper nails.
 Such was the construction that the internal temperature of the building never varied by more than two degrees.

-A horse and cart provided transport to the hamlet of Nelson Bay until 1891 when the finger of land connecting Point Stephens to the mainland was washed away in the Maitland Gale forming the Fingal Spit, which exists today.
+A horse and cart provided transport to the hamlet of Nelson Bay up until 1891 when the finger of land connecting Point Stephens to the mainland was washed away in the Maitland Gale and formed the treacherous Fingal Spit, which exists today.

 The preservation of the Point Stephens Lighthouse and cottages has been a battle against bureaucracy, the elements and vandals.
 Sadly, the beautiful light keepers building was burnt to the ground in 1991.